RCXcrafter/PowerGlove/README.md

 • If you say "delete this message", your message will be deleted.
 • Start your message with "poll:" to start a poll.
 • Start your message with "ninja:" to have it deleted right after you post it so that only really fast people can read it.

+If you have any suggestions or questions, feel free to make an issue on github or tell me in my server.